 .

-Using thread synchronization is an important way to ensure that shared resources are accessed safely by multiple threads in a Java program.
+Using thread synchronization in Java is an important way to ensure that shared resources are accessed safely by multiple threads in a Java program.
 It helps to prevent race conditions and data inconsistencies, which can lead to unpredictable results and errors.
 By using synchronized methods, synchronized blocks, static synchronized methods, or the java.util.concurrent.locks

 package, we can ensure that our Java program runs smoothly and correctly.